diyelectronic143/A-DIY-Guide-to-Building-a-Stylish-Transparent-Clock/README.md

 To bring this transparent clock to life, I gathered the necessary components.
 First and foremost, an OLED transparent display with a converter was essential.
 For the brain of the operation, I opted for an Arduino Nano.
 Why the Nano?
 Its compact form aligns with my project's requirements.
 Lastly, the Real Time Clock (RTC) module played a crucial role.
 As its name suggests, the RTC ensures accurate timekeeping.

 For those aiming for a sleeker design, a custom PCB would be ideal.
 While I'm currently building this clock on a breadboard due to time constraints, I plan to design a custom PCB using EasyEDA in the near future.
-Once the PCB design is ready, I'll place an order through my favorite platform, JLCPCB.
+Once the PCB design is ready, I'll place an order through my favorite platform, [JLCPCB](https://jlcpcb.com/IUP)

 ## A Word from Our Sponsor:

 Before proceeding, I'd like to extend a word of gratitude to our sponsor, JLCPCB.
-Transform your project dreams into reality with JLCPCB – the leading PCB company in China.
+Transform your project dreams into reality with [JLCPCB](https://jlcpcb.com/IUP) – the leading PCB company in China.
 They offer exceptional 1-8 Layer PCBs starting at just $2, along with unbeatable PCBA services for $0 (including free setup and stencil).
 By registering through my link, you'll also receive a generous $54 new user coupon code to fuel your creativity.
 Check it out: JLCPCB

 ## Wiring the Transparent Clock: